Generalizing fusion rules by shuffle: Symmetry-based classifications of nonlocal systems constructed from similarity transformations: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we have studied the implication of the Galois shuffle operations in CFTs\cite{Gannon:2003de} and their implications as similarity transformations between pseudo-Hermitian systems and the corresponding nonlocal Hermitian systems.
+In this paper, we have studied the implication of the Galois shuffle operations in CFTs \cite{Gannon:2003de} and their implications as similarity transformations between pseudo-Hermitian systems and the corresponding nonlocal Hermitian systems.
 Essentially, this is a ring isomorphism between two theories, and the RGs of one side are compatible with the other side.
 However, when studying the implications for defects or boundaries, more careful treatment is necessary, and this difficulty is a natural consequence of the nonlocality.
+We remind that our discussion is based on linear algebra fundamental in studying quantum mechanical systems, and this aspect implies the necessity studying $\mathbb{C}$-linear category compatible with linear algebra.

 As a future application, our method may have a useful tool to analyse dS/CFT.
 In \cite{Strominger:2001pn}, homolographic CFTs dual to dS spacetime are given by non-unitary CFTs with certain complex central charges.
 Possibly, similar to the similarity transformation, the CFTs are obtained by analytic continuation from one dual to AdS.
 Similarly to $\ket{\alpha}^{[o]}$, we observed some boundary states that have complex boundary entropy that are dual to dS branes in the bulk \cite{Akal:2021dqt,Hao:2024nhd}.
-The understanding of these exotic behaviours related to cosmological settings is an interesting future direction.
+The understanding of these exotic behaviours related to cosmological settings an interesting future direction.